damianoneill/h7t/README.md

     └── devices
 ```

-A full list of the commands / options available with the tool is described in the [docs](./docs/h7t.md).
+A full list of the commands and their options is described in the [docs](./docs/h7t.md).